 With this system, an adjustment is made by simply raising and lowering the backrest to the desired level, and then the position is locked into place by using the ratchet-style frame stem.

-The market offers many other types of office chairs, and depending on your personal preference, the amount of time spent in a chair each day, and the purpose for which the chair will be used, you may need or want an office chair with more ergonomic features or controls.
+The market offers many other types of office chairs, and depending on your personal preference, the amount of time spent in a chair each day, and the purpose for which the chair will be used, you may need or want an office chair with more ergonomic features or controls to carry body weight.

-The chair in your office is your home away from home, so proper support and comfort are a must.
+The chair in your office is your home away from home, so proper support, correct posture, and comfort are a must.

 On an office chair, the tilt mechanism is what controls the rocking or reclining functions.